Traveling to Canada with a DUI Arrest

 Entry to Canada will be less complicated and should not be an issue IF YOU VACATE your conviction.
 However, the rules prohibit vacating a DUI conviction, and you may not vacate more than one misdemeanor in your life.
 While relatively straightforward, the services of a knowledgeable lawyer, specifically a DUI defense lawyer, will provide the greatest chance of successful vacation of the crime.

 Vacating a DUI Conviction

 Washington law permits the vacation of some misdemeanor or gross misdemeanor convictions.
-However, this is only If you meet the criteria, a Judge uses its discretion, and rules in your favor and orders the conviction vacated.
+However, this is only if you meet the criteria, a judge uses their discretion, and rules in your favor and orders the conviction vacated.
 If so, the vacation of a conviction releases you from all penalties and disabilities resulting from the offense that you were convicted of.
 Once a conviction is vacated, the fact that you have been convicted of the offense shall not be included in your criminal history for purposes of determining a sentence in any subsequent conviction.

 A further benefit of a vacation is that for all purposes, including responding to questions on employment or housing applications, a person whose conviction has been vacated may state that he or she "has never been convicted of that crime."
 Vacation of a conviction, however, does not affect or prevent use of the conviction in a later criminal prosecution.
 This is because there is a record of the action but that record will only used against you if a new criminal conviction has occurred and the prior conviction is one that can be used to enhance the crime.
 A vacation of a conviction does not automatically restore your right to possess a firearm.